CihanKaratoprak/Powerflow-Analysis-Gui/README.md

 ## License
 This project is distributed under a proprietary license.
 The installer is provided for evaluation purposes and includes an EULA.

+“The current version is kept as a single-file prototype.
+Modularization into core / utils layers is planned as part of ongoing R&D.”